 - Place butter and olive oil in a heavy skillet set over medium-high heat.

-- Cook the mushrooms for 2 minutes, or until golden.
+- Add the mushrooms to the skillet in one layer when the butter is melted.
+Cook the mushrooms for 2 minutes or until golden.

-- Taste for salt and pepper, and adjust accordingly.
+- Remove from heat, taste for salt and pepper, and adjust accordingly.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.